Wyld-1/Flick/README.md

 ---

-Coda is made for people who don't want to break their flow just to skip a song.
+Flick is made for people who don't want to break their flow just to skip a song.